JanLahmann/Quantego/README.md

 ## Kits

-We are in working with a supplier who will provide complete kits with the above parts.
+A small internet shop offered to provide complete kits of the original Quantego model.
 These are planned to become available in late May 2022.
 URL will be posted here.

 ## RasQberry